Board of Trustees

-Pam Heath, Sr. Project Manager with Walter Dorwin Teague Associates, the original design consultancy, founded in 1926 and focused on the technology and aviation industries.
+Pam Heath, former Sr. Project Manager with Walter Dorwin Teague Associates, the original design consultancy, founded in 1926 and focused on the technology and aviation industries.
 She previously served as Lead Program Manager with Microsoft's Strategic Prototyping team, building immersive prototypes of future consumer experiences.

 Jan Hendrickson, Regional Managing Director for Ascent Private Capital Management of U.S. Bank for Seattle.
 She is a member and former chair of the Community Development Roundtable and on the boards of Forterra, the Virginia Mason Foundation, and the Frye Art Museum.